Mobility for people regardless of their disabilities

 Slagelse Municipality Building Award

-The expansion of Musholm fulfils the Danish Muscular Dystrophy Foundation’s long-standing dream of creating a leading international holiday and sports centre for people with disabilities.
-Heralded all over the world as a breakthrough in accessible architecture, the expansion has enhanced the image of the Danish Muscular Dystrophy Foundation as a visionary disability organisation.
+The expansion of Musholm represents the fulfilment of the Danish Muscular Dystrophy Foundation’s long-standing dream to create an internationally leading holiday and sports centre for people with disabilities.
+Voted the world’s most socially inclusive building and highlighted the world over as a breakthrough in accessible architecture, the expansion has boosted the perception of the Danish Muscular Dystrophy Foundation as a forward-looking disability organisation.

 This amazing space clearly demonstrates that buildings can easily be beautiful and disability-friendly at the same time.
 I mean, you really want to be here.Mette Bock / Former Danish Minister for Culture

 Like ripples in the water

 Musholm is situated by the Great Belt’s beautiful coastline and has received recognition as the world’s most socially inclusive building.
 With a view to creating a modern and fully accessible holiday centre, the expansion is based on a simple layout where the new multi-purpose hall will be placed at the heart of the holiday centre, while the new holiday homes will be located in the periphery of the holiday centre.
 Allowing life and activities to spread outwards like ripples from the new multi-purpose hall to the new holiday homes in this manner, the layout creates a robust framework for the holiday centre where the view over the bay and landscape is taken full advantage of.